datapastry/datapastry.github.io/_posts/2019-08-08-what-your-data-scientist-should-be-doing.md

 ### Online evaluation

-So the outcome of the action stage will be a productionised model that is integrated into your business in some way.
+The outcome of the action stage will be a productionised model that is integrated into your business in some way.

 Once your data scientist’s model has gone live, its effectiveness should primarily be judged by your business-focused success metric.
-And this usually _won’t_ be the data science-specific metric your data scientist came up with in the first stage.
+And this usually _won’t_ be the offline data science-specific metric your data scientist came up with in the prediction stage.

 I know, I repeat myself, but this really is very important.

 The last thing you want is to be discussing improvements in the Kullback-Leibler divergence (what?) when you really need to be focused on a plain-English metric like “percentage of churners”.

-(Incidentally it’s common to monitor all sorts of metrics for a deployed model, including data science-specific metrics, but the purpose of this monitoring is _only_ to ensure everything is running as expected.)
+(Incidentally it’s common to monitor all sorts of metrics for a deployed model, including data science-specific metrics, but the purpose of this monitoring is primarily to ensure everything is running as expected.)

 Your data scientist should be responsible for demonstrating that the data science project has actually resulted in an improvement to your success metric.